xapi-project/xen-api/doc/content/design/rate_limit.md

 ## API design

 ### Caller Datamodel
-We propose two new datamodel tables: **Caller**, which stores the data associated with each caller, and **Rate limit**, which identifies one or more callers with a rate limiter
+We propose two new datamodel tables: **Caller**, which stores the data associated with each caller, and **Rate limit**, which identifies one or more callers with a rate limiter.

 Caller:
 | Mutability | Name        | Type     | Description                                        |